10 Hard to Kill Hanging Plants That’ll Make Your Home Look Amazing

 “Plants with brightly colored foliage need more light than others” Claire Nowak over at Reader’s Digest advises.
 “Because light is more intense in summer than in winter, you may need to move sun-sensitive plants in hot months.”

 Since some hanging plants require more water than others, also keep in mind how easy it is to access them.
-Keep a small ladder at hand, or utilize a firm side table to stand on when watering those more difficult to reach plants, and consider only choosing plants that require watering once per month.
+Keep a small ladder at hand, or utilize a firm side table to stand on when watering those more difficult-to-reach plants.
+Also, think about choosing drought-resistant plants or neglect-tolerant plants if accessibility is a concern.

 To make your pots hold water longer Claire Nowak also instructs to “tuck a damp sponge into the bottom of the pot before filling with soil.”
 She then explains that “it will act as a water reservoir and may help prevent a gusher if you accidentally overwater.”
 Now that’s a handy tip!

-But that’s all for the general tips now, I really wanted to share some of these specific hanging plants with you guys.
+But that’s all for the general tips now, I really wanted to share some of these beginner-friendly hanging plants with you all.

-They’re all pretty low maintenance which means you don’t have to try very hard to keep them around.
+They’re all low-maintenance beauties which means you don’t have to try very hard to keep them around.
 Sounds pretty great right?
 So check them out and let me know what you think!

 Quick Note: It may seem obvious not to eat these plants, but just make sure that they’re kept out of reach from small children (who are apt to put things in their mouth) and curious pets.
 Some of these hanging plants can be toxic if consumed.